 Featuring an incredibly bright tone with three pitches, this samba whistle embodies the sound and spirit of classic samba, and its sturdy aluminum construction ensures exceptional durability.

-The piniki is a Brazilian percussion instrument played with the hands and short, thick sticks.
-The head is made of nylon and the shell is made of aluminum.
+The repiniki is a Brazilian percussion instrument played with the hands and short, thick sticks.
+It has a nylon head and an aluminum shell.
 It has a smaller diameter than the surdo and is pitched higher.
-At 12"" x 12"", it is larger than the LP3110 in the same series.